-I am NOT a professional cabinet painter and want to lay that out there.
-This is the method we chose to paint our kitchen cabinets and I like the results of the sprayer.
+I am NOT a professional cabinet painter, and I want to lay that out there.
+This is the method we chose to paint our kitchen cabinets, and I like the results of the sprayer.
 Working side by side with my painter helped me to complete what seemed like a monumental task in record time.

 The Before & After Results

 I’ve always said that paint changes everything, and I wasn’t wrong with this one.

 CLICK HERE to see the before & afters of our Ranch Home Reno and how drastically different our ranch home kitchen looks today.

 Painting kitchen cabinets isn’t easy, and you should always research before diving into a major painting project.
 Always weigh the pros and cons of DIY.
 Or you can do what I did and work with a professional painter.
 Me doing the cleaning and prep was the best option to save some money.

 Secretly I think HE (my painter) was happy to have my help.
 I’m pretty sure we both feel the same about the prep.
 We just want to paint!

 Thanks for joining me today, and I hope you found this post to be helpful.
 If you have questions I didn’t cover here, please feel free to leave me a message below, and I’ll be happy to help you with any painting project.

 Wow, your cabinets look fantastic.
 Really made you kitchen look so happy and an area you want to be in.
 Just beautiful!

 Would these products work well on laminate cabinets?
 Sorry if this is a repeated question.
 Just want my kitchen to look like this.
 Thanks!!